uikit/uikit-site/docs/pages/parallax.md

 It's recommended to use `vw` or `vh` as length units instead of pixels.
 The parallax will adapt depending on the viewport.

 The parallax can also be applied to certain viewports only.
-Add the `media` option with one of possible values.
+Add the `media` option with one of the possible values.
 For example, add a number in pixel, e.g. `640`, or a breakpoint, e.g. `@s`, `@m`, `@l` or `@xl`.
 The parallax will be shown for the specified viewport width and larger.

 ```html
 <div uk-parallax="media: @m"></div>